 - Form Input Errors: In forms, if the system automatically detects an input error, it identifies the item with the error.
 It provides a text description of the error to the user.

 - Proper Coding: Elements have complete start and end tags, elements are nested according to their specifications, elements do not contain duplicate attributes, and any IDs are unique.
 These errors cause problems for assistive technologies when they try to parse content, which involves opening and closing tags not used according to specification.

 - Portable Document Format (PDFs): Some documents on this website are in PDF format.
 You need Adobe Acrobat to open these files.
 You can download Acrobat for free.
 Download Adobe Acrobat.

 While we strive to adhere to the accepted guidelines and the highest standards for accessibility and usability, it is not always possible to do so in all website areas.

 We are currently working to achieve Level AA and Level AAA conformance to the Web Content Accessibility Guidelines (WCAG) 2.0, as practicable.

-We welcome feedback on the accessibility of this website or if, for any reason, you are unable to access any part of this website, please contact us immediately.
+We welcome feedback on the accessibility of this website, or if, for any reason, you cannot access any part of this website, be sure to get in touch with us immediately.

 Email us at: